RodneyShag/Interview_solutions/Solutions/More Questions/Dijkstra's Algorithm.md

 ### Notes

-- To execute this code, just copy paste it to [this online Java compiler](https://www.tutorialspoint.com/compile_java_online.php)
-- I came up with this representation of the graph (using parallel arrays to make representing edges easy).
+I came up with this representation of the graph (using parallel arrays to make representing edges easy).
 There may be better ways to organize this data.

 ### Sample Graph we will use